SS-IL: Separated Softmax for Incremental Learning: Motivation

-The left plot in Figure \ref{fig:Bias_motivation} shows the confusion matrix at the task level after learning Task 10.
-It clearly shows the common prediction bias; namely, most of the prediction for past tasks are overly biased toward the most recent task.
-We argue that the root cause of this bias is in the well-known gradient for the softmax classifier:
+The left plot in Figure \ref{fig:Bias_motivation} shows the confusion matrix of test samples at the task level after learning all the tasks.
+It clearly shows the common prediction bias; namely, most of the prediction for past tasks are overly biased toward the most recent task (task $10$).
+We argue that the root cause of this bias can be found in the gradient for the output score:

 in which $\mathds{1}_{\{c=y\}}$ is the indicator for $c=y$.
 Note that since (\ref{eq:ce_grad}) is always positive for $c\neq y$, we can easily observe that when the model is being updated with data in $\mathcal{D}_t\cup \mathcal{M}$, the classification scores for the old classes will continue to decrease during the gradient descent steps done for the abundant samples for the new classes in $\mathcal{D}_t$.
-Thus, we believe that this imbalanced gradient descent steps for the classification scores of the old classes makes the significant score bias toward the new classes due to above point.
+Thus, we believe that these imbalanced gradient descent steps for the classification scores of the old classes make the significant score bias toward the new classes.
 The toy illustration of gradient descent steps is illustrated in Figure \ref{fig:SS_motivation}.